dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 12 - RL (Fundamental).md

 This is applicable to a wide range of decision-making problems under uncertainty, such as frontier exploration.
 These methods provide a structured way to determine optimal sequences of actions in complex environments where future conditions may be uncertain or only partially known​​.

 ## Assumptions and limitations
+It assumes the problem can be modeled as a Markov process, where future states depend only on the current state and action, not on the sequence of events that preceded it.
+They also assume the cost function and state transitions are known.
+In addition, it sufferes from high d